As far as SEO and digital marketing platforms go, Semrush has everything you can ever ask for.

 Granted, there is a free subscription option for those who’d rather not spend money on a keyword research tool.
 The bad news is, you will only be given up to five, full keyword searches per day over a seven-day period.

 Otherwise, you’re stuck with the limit of 25 keyword suggestions at a time.
-That may suffice if you’re only doing keyword research for your blog content, but for SEO campaigns, you’ll definitely need something more capable — if not, upgrade to a paid KWFinder account.
+That may suffice if you’re only doing keyword research for your blog content, but for SEO campaigns, you’ll definitely need something more capable — if not, upgrade to a paid KWFinder account with our readers exclusive 20% discount offer.

 - Can be used without an account